How Travel Photographer of the Year is judged

 Conducted online - All images/entries which have qualified from Round One are judged independently online by the entire judging panel.
-Print submissions are digitised by TPOTY so all the judges can view the images, regardless of where in the world they are judging from.
+Print submissions are digitised by TPOTY so all the judges can view the images, regardless of where in the world they are based at the time.
 The best entries in each category are chosen based on the number of votes they receive from this panel.
 Top entries are shortlisted for the final (print only) judging round.
 The number of finalists varies from category to category and year to year and depends on the standard of entries received.

 Final Judging Round